36th District Democrats 2018 Endorsement Rules

 - Endorsed candidates and ballot measures may also use district resources such as membership data and website to solicit volunteers and assistance on the campaign.

 - The district endorsement is good through the current election season.
 If no endorsed candidate makes it past the primary, a new endorsement process for the remaining candidates shall be considered for the general election.

 - Endorsed candidates and ballot measures shall be listed in the 36th District voter’s pamphlet, which will be provided to PCOs for distribution prior to the election.

 - The district will not be distributing campaign literature to PCOs.
-Instead, endorsed candidates may include an “ad” in the district voter’s pamphlet for a donation amount to be set by the Executive Board.
+Instead, endorsed candidates may include an “ad” in the district voter’s pamphlet for a donation amount to be set by the Executive Board to cover the cost.